JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 $\quad$
 > **µ Friction Control** (Self || Psy, Lightning)
 >> Allows Logan to control his friction with any and every surface individually.
 He can disable all friction with the ground while increasing friction with his sword, making it impossible for it to be knocked from his grasp.
 Thanks to ceaseless practice, this technique uses little mana.
->> Friction Control enabled Logan to move and reposition in ways that look comical, but are dangerously effective.
+>> Friction Control enables Logan to move and reposition in ways that look comical, but are dangerously effective.
 $\quad$
 > **µ Cicruit Break Riposte** (Defense || Psy, Lightning)
 >> Logan creates an electric circuit between him and his blade before taking up a defensive stance.
 When blocking an attack while Circuit Break is active, the electric circuit is disturbed.
 Logan must initiate Circuit Break one turn before it activates, and can maintain this defensive stance for up to two turns.